Qiskit/RFCs/####-Pulse-Channels-IR-and-Compiler.md

 The proposal is based on a series of discussions within Qiskit Pulse's development team, and is brought here for the community to weigh in.
 The main changes proposed include:

-- Introduce new pass based Pulse Compiler and the supporting Pulse IR (intermediate representation).
+- Introduction of a new pass based Pulse Compiler and the supporting Pulse IR (intermediate representation).
-- Introduce new model to supplement the existing `Channel` model, that will allow writing backend-agnostic template pulse programs.
+- Introduction of a new model to supplement the existing `Channel` model, that will allow writing backend-agnostic template pulse programs.

 Comments are welcome.

 ## Motivation
-Qiskit Pulse currently has no unified compilation pathway.
-Different tasks are handled by the different code segments.
+Qiskit Pulse currently has no unified compilation pathway - Different tasks are handled by the different code segments.
 This not only creates code clutter which is hard to maintain, but also limits the ability of vendors to adapt Qiskit Pulse, or adjust Qiskit Pulse to new HW developments.
 The circuit module of Qiskit already uses a pass based compilation process, which gives the flexibility to add\change\adapt passes according to the changing needs.